google-deepmind/launchpad/README.md

     [here](https://github.com/deepmind/reverb).
 *   **MultiThreadingColocation** - allows to colocate multiple other nodes in a single process.
+*   **MultiProcessingColocation** - allows to colocate multiple other nodes as sub processes.

 Using Launchpad involves implementing nodes and defining the topology of your distributed program by passing to each node references of the other nodes that